A magical and capturing place, where you may breath the history and the beauty of one of the most fascinating Tuscany towns: the San Salvatore Abbey.

 Many important documents and objects where housed in the Abbey.
-Above all is the famous Codex Amiatinus – The Amiata Bible – which is the first latin manuscript version ever known.
+Above all are the rare Scoto-Irish Reliquiry Cascket and the Codex Amiatinus – The Amiata Bible – which is the first latin manuscript version ever known.
 The Amiata Bible – a real art masterpiece, written by amanuensis monks – is now kept in Florence, but we may see a photo-reproduction in the museum of the abbey.

 Nowadays you can visit the church and the underground crypt and experience its special history through the Francesco Nasini’s sixteenth century frescoes hosted in the same church.